OpenDSA/OpenDSA/RST/en/PL/FP7.rst

 be accumulated.
 Its second parameter is consequently the accumulator.
-This is the opposite of *reduce*, which expected a function that had the first parameter playing the role of the accumulator, and its second the "next value to be accumulated".
+This is the opposite of *reduce*, which expected a function that had the first parameter playing the role of the accumulator, and its second being the "next value to be accumulated".
 This emphasizes the right versus left associativity of the two patterns.

 Also note that, because *reduce* captures the accumulation pattern as